-A strict de-restriction assessment procedure is undertaken should a need arise, with strict control measures which must be fully implemented.
-Refer to the de-restriction guidance sheet for full details.
+A strict de-restriction risk assessment is undertaken should a need arise, with strict control measures which must be fully implemented.
+Refer to the de-restriction guidance sheet for fulldetails.
 A property considering or a customer requesting de-restriction of a window must result in the completion of the relevant Risk Assessment to confirm all stated controls are in place.
 If all controls cannot be achieved de-restriction must be refused.